 "Another key challenge is the lack of technical and pedagogical skills among educators, which limits the effective use of digital tools in teaching and learning.
 Many LMS platforms are underutilized, with institutions primarily using them as repositories for course content rather than for interactive learning"

-3.0 DIMENSIONS AND GUIDELINES
+DIMENSIONS AND GUIDELINES

-The National Digital Education Guidelines for Universities in Tanzania are emanated from eleven (11) dimensions as depicted by Figure 1
+The National Digital Education Guidelines for Universities in Tanzania are grouped into eleven (11) dimensions as depicted in Figure 1.